judocodes/vanilla-projects/README.md

 ## How to view?

 There are no dependencies for these projects (except for a modern browser), so you can simply download the directories and view the index.html files.
 Have fun!

+## What are these projects?
+Basically, I've stolen inspiration from other people and try to implement those little ideas with my own code.
+They are from different courses, online challenges, or repositories of friends.
+You learn by imitating :)